MartinKlefas/facebook-marketplaces-recommendation-ranking-system/README.md

 Some details of the (vastly simplified version of the) system being cloned are explained in this video here: https://www.youtube.com/watch?v=1Z5V2VrHTTA

+Essentially though, the outputs of a CNN trained for classification of product images can also be used to determine how similar too images are.
+It's almost saying "this image of a product is 90% fridge-like and so the user may also like this other one that's 91% fridge and this one that's 89% fridge" - this means that if a person can subconsciously narrow their search - picking out unknown details rather than explicit ones.
+Facebook won't know that what the user is looking for a car that looks like a fridge - but they'll know what products to show them next.

 # Milestone 1 & 2